 Several surfing business owners who joined Newsom on Tuesday said without improved roads and sewage treatment it is harder to attract more tourists.
-El Salvador has world class surf, particularly on the Punta Roca beach that is well-known to traveling surfers, but lags behind nearby Costa Rica as an international tourist destination, said Jess Ponting, director of the Center for Surf Research at San Diego State University.
+El Salvador already has to compete with nearby Costa Rica and its world-renowned beaches and surfing.

 Beyond the economic benefits, surfing can provide a dream for young children with few opportunities, said Marcelo Castellanos, who runs a surfing academy in the area.
 He told Newsom about an 11-year-old boy he trained who eight years later became a professional surfer traveling the world.